code-with-amitk/Code-examples/System-Design/Concepts/AWS/Terms/README.md

 <a name=vpc></a>
 ## Amazon VPC(Virtual Private Cloud)
 This helps in provisioning an isolated section in AWS Cloud.
-Then we can have resources inside VPC
+Then we can have resources inside VPC.
+VPC can be in multiple [AZ](#az)
 <img src=ACL_security_group.JPG width=600 />
 <a name=sn></a>
 ### Subnets